anty-filidor/CBD/README.md

 - modify rest api so that it can also handle batch requests,
 - modify the `docker-image.yml` so that it can automatically update docker image on the GCP machine,
-- in case of need to change model do deep one we can consider using GCP machine and Docker image that supports GPU acceleration,
+- in case of need to change model do deep one, we can consider using GCP machine and Docker image that supports GPU acceleration,
 - check all licenses of used libraries (use e.g. [FOSSA](https://fossa.com/) tool),
 - prepare documentation of the code and publish it online (use e.g.